a1gemmel/uw-wifi-heatmaps/README.md

 # UW Wifi Heatmap

-This open-source project will provide a leaflet map visualizing live wifi usage data at the University of Waterloo main campus.
-It is neat.
+This is a leaflet map visualizing current wifi usage data at the University of Waterloo main campus.
+It's mostly built for use on my website, but I've made efforts to make it reasonably portable.

-Currently in very early development stage, don't expect anything to work yet!

 ## Contributing